By Adam Salomone

 You can mix up the order here or subtract slides depending on your needs.
 The narrative to the pitch goes something like this:

 There is a problem in the market that hasn’t been addressed.
 We are solving it with Company X that does Y. It’s a huge market of $XXB and we have a top-tier team with prior experience at A, B, C companies that can execute this vision.
-We’ve proven our model and our market based on our financial performance to date and we expect stellar revenue and customer growth over the next 2-3 years.
-We also have an amazing advisory board that is bolstering our core expertise in these areas.
+We’ve proven our model and our market based on our financial performance to date, which includes X, Y, Z metrics.
+We expect stellar revenue and customer growth over the next 2-3 years based on A, B, C. We also have an amazing advisory board that is bolstering our core expertise in these areas.
 We’re asking for $XX to accelerate our growth.
 The funds will give us an 18-month runway and we will be using the funds to expand our team, grow to new markets and launch V2.”

 Obviously your pitch will be customized and expanded to focus on specific areas.
 It gives your prospective investors a quick view of what you’re doing and allows them to dive deeper into areas through further discussion at the end of your pitch.
 It goes without saying but it’s best practice to send your pitch deck at least 24 hours in advance and ideally 3-5 days before your meeting so the investor has a chance to prepare.
 If you can avoid it, don’t just go through slide-by-slide in a meeting – it should not be used as a crutch.
 Instead, use the pitch deck as a jumping off point and try to make it more of a conversation with your prospective investor.
 They will be more engaged and you’ll have some insight into where they see opportunity with your startup.